mustakshif/Asri/README.md

 [^2]: The blank area of the top bar can be used to drag the window (except for the gap between tabs).

+[^3]: Topbar Fusion+ introduced significant adjustments to the native styling of SiYuan Notes.
+Despite undergoing extensive stability testing, full stability cannot be guaranteed, and it may remain an experimental feature for an extended period.
+Currently known issues include:

+    1. The dynamic scrollbar on the right side of the editor failed to display document progress in real time (jump functionality remained normal)
+    2. Automatic scrolling could not be triggered when dragging blocks toward the top of the page
+    3. Database headers could not remain fixed within the editor's visible area

+    Additionally, it might cause other issues such as:

+    1. Conflicts with custom styling code
+    2. Compatibility problems with certain plugins
+    3. Reduced readability of top bar texts/icons
+    4. Decreased page performance

+    If any issues are encountered during use, please disable this feature promptly.

-[^3]: To disable this feature or address glyph errors when using custom fonts, you can use the following CSS code snippet to restore to standard glyphs:
+[^4]: To disable this feature or address glyph errors when using custom fonts, you can use the following CSS code snippet to restore to standard glyphs:
     ```CSS
     .layout-tab-container, .protyle-content, .b3-typography {
         font-feature-settings: normal !important;
     }
     ```

-[^4]: Due to the limited theming functionality, the UI layout direction of some interfaces cannot be fully modified.
+[^5]: Due to the limited theming functionality, the UI layout direction of some interfaces cannot be fully modified.

-[^5]: To automatically hide the scrollbars, go to "System Settings - Appearance" and set "Show scroll bars" to "When scrolling".
+[^6]: To automatically hide the scrollbars, go to "System Settings - Appearance" and set "Show scroll bars" to "When scrolling".

 ## Getting Started